Jayser/redux/README.md

     * Point your browser to `http://localhost:8005/`, mocks all http request according to `app/data/mock`

 * Static analyzes
-    * `npm run stylint` This will check stylesheets on defects
+    * `npm run lnt:stylint` This will check stylesheets on defects
+    * `npm run lint:eslint` This will check javascript on defects
-    * `npm run lint` This will check javascript on defects
+    * `npm run lint` This will check javascript & stylesheets on defects
     * `npm run analyze`
         * This will create `reports/webpack-stats.json` file for [analyse](https://webpack.github.io/analyse/) webpack service